aio-libs/aiohttp/docs/client_reference.rst

           auth = aiohttp.DigestAuth('usr', 'psswd', client)
           resp = await auth.request('GET', 'http://httpbin.org/digest-auth/auth/usr/psswd/MD5/never')
           assert resp.status == 200
+          # If you don't re-use the DigestAuth object you can store this data
+          # and pass it as the last argument the next time you instantiate a
+          # DigestAuth object.
+For example,
+          # aiohttp.DigestAuth('usr', 'psswd', client, previous).
+This will
+          # save a second request being launched to re-authenticate.
+          previous = {
+              'nonce_count': auth.nonce_count,
+              'last_nonce': auth.last_nonce,
+              'challenge': auth.challenge,
+          }

           return await resp.text()

       async def main():